Charles I. D. Looff: California years

-Charles I. D., meanwhile, had become enchanted with the possibilities for amusement parks on the West Coast and in August 1910 moved to California, leaving his daughter Helen Looff and her husband Charles Simmons, son Charles Looff Jr. and his wife Emma Simmons Looff to manage the family properties in Rhode Island.
-Charles I. D. Looff settled in Long Beach and built a factory on West Sixth Street.
+Looff, meanwhile, had become enchanted with the possibilities for amusement parks on the West Coast and in August 1910 moved to California, leaving his daughter Helen (and her husband Charles Simmons) and his son, Charles Looff Jr. (and his wife Emma Simmons Looff), to manage the family properties in Rhode Island.
+Looff settled in Long Beach and built a factory on West Sixth Street.
 He purchased property at The Pike, an amusement area on Long Beach's waterfront, and built a magnificent merry-go-round there.
 The family lived in an apartment above the ride.
-Son, Arthur, also operated Lite-a-Line, a type of Fascination (game) at the Pike that is still in operation today at 2500 Long Beach Boulevard in Long Beach.
+Son, Arthur, also operated Lite-a-Line, a type of redemption game at the Pike that is still in operation today at 2500 Long Beach Boulevard in Long Beach.
 It was subsequently moved in the early part of the 21st century.
 It also houses a small but very detailed and vivid museum in honor of his carvings and ride technology but most specifically Looff's Long Beach Pike enterprise.
 In 1943, fire destroyed the Pike carousel.
 Son Arthur replaced it with another Looff merry-go-round.

 In 1916, Looff with his son, Arthur, designed and built Looff's Santa Monica Pier along the south side of the city's long, narrow, municipal pier.
 They constructed a large Byzantine-Moorish style "Hippodrome" building to house one of their ornate carousels, now known as the Santa Monica Looff Hippodrome.
 The Looffs also erected the Blue Streak Racer wooden roller coaster on their new pleasure pier, along with The Whip and the Aeroscope thrill ride.

 In addition to Santa Monica and the Pike, Looff built and operated amusement parks and carousels at Ocean Park, Redondo Beach, Venice Beach, and Santa Cruz, as well as Griffith Park in Los Angeles (still in operation) which coincidentally is the carousel that helped inspire Walt Disney to design and eventually build Disneyland and Disney World.
 Disneyland Resorts has on display the actual park bench that Disney sat on as he watched his daughters ride the merry-go-round and day-dreamed about a new type of totally immersive theme park experience.
 There has also been a Looff carousel horse added to the exhibit at the entrance to the "Moments with Lincoln" attraction at Disneyland in Anaheim.
 Looff built a short-lived amusement park in Seattle called Luna Park.
 The carousel at Luna Park had been planned for San Francisco, but the infamous earthquake prompted Looff to create Luna Park in Seattle instead.
-Today that carousel has returned to San Francisco and is thrilling new generations of children.

-Charles I. D. Looff died on July 1, 1918, in Long Beach, California.
+Charles I. D. Looff died on July 1, 1918, aged 66, in Long Beach, California.
 After his death, his son Arthur continued to manage the family's West Coast operation, including building the Giant Dipper roller coaster at the Santa Cruz Beach Boardwalk.

 The Santa Monica Looff Hippodrome and the Santa Cruz Looff Carousel and Roller Coaster were both designated National Historic Landmarks in 1987.